 The moneyline bet is a popular sports bet which is more common in hockey.
 It is similar to the “Win” bet in horse racing.
 A moneyline bet wagers on which team will win regardless of the margin.
 The simplicity of this bet is likely to be a huge factor in boosting its popularity.
 So, with a moneyline bet is it always better to go with the favourite?
 What payouts can US bettors expect when placing money line bets?
 Read more of our moneyline bet guide to understand the threads that make up the tapestry of moneyline bets.
-If you already know the ins and outs of moneyline bets try your skills at the top USA sports betting sites below:
+If you already know the ins and outs of moneyline bets try your skills at the top NHL sports betting sites below:

 Top US Sport Betting Sites

 What You’ll Find In Our NHL Moneyline Guide

 Like we stated earlier, a moneyline bet wagers on which team will win regardless of the margin it wins by.
 However, what needs to be noted is the fact that moneyline bets do not pay even bets.
 What does this mean?
 In the same game, if you were to correctly bet on the underdog winning or correctly bet on the favorite winning, your payout would not be the same.
 You would be forgiven for assuming that your best bet when it comes to moneyline bets is the favourite or team with the best chance of winning.
 Quite the contrary, payouts on a moneyline bet are inversely proportional to the odds of that particular team’s likelihood of winning.
 Simply put, if you bet on the underdog winning and the underdog wins you will receive a better payout than if you were to accurately bet on a favourite winning.